Last Updated on

 At the banya, a Russian/Kyrgyz public bath

 They tell us that we can stay the night there, and we accept, yesterday we did not get much rest.
-It’s still early and we go into the town of Ak-Suu, where there is an internet point and, most important, a public bath (banya in russian).
-There is a room with hot water of three different temperatures, and next door there is a small room with sauna.
+It’s still early and we go into the town of Ak-Suu, where there is an internet point and, most importantly, a public bath (banya in Russian).
+There is a room with hot water of three different temperatures, and next door there is a small room with a sauna.
 After days in the steppes seems like paradise.
 And we can stay here alone for one hour for 100 som (1.50 euro)!

 Back “home” we get more food, this time no eggs, but a very good sort of dumplings stuffed with vegetables (oromo I think).
 We have fun with our hosts, playing music and chatting until late (for our standards).
 We sleep in a beautiful room, and tomorrow we will be in the Kyrgyz capital.

 We ride to Bishkek, the road is quite busy but flat, and it’s only about forty kilometers.
 We take it easy and arrive at about 6 pm in the city.

 AThouse: the legendary bicycle touring guesthouse in Bishkek

 And so we get to the legendary AThouse, owners are not there and they left the house management to some guest.
 It’s a bit crowded, but we can find a place for the tent.
 We are close to downtown, shower, washing machine, kitchen, and even a workspace to maintain the bikes, with tools and spare parts, everything you need!

 There are those bicycle tourers going to China or Pamir, and those coming back from there, Bishkek is a popular rest location for touring cyclist, because of it’s a strategic position, two-month visa-free deal, and the presence of all the foreign embassies you may need for your next visas.